 The Davis Mountains of West Texas are classified as a “sky island,” and their green slopes certainly strike a sharp contrast to the brown scrub brush of the surrounding Chihuahuan Desert.
-Encompassing a scenic 75-mile stretch of Texas State Highway 118 and Texas 166, the Davis Mountain Scenic Loop is the most elevated highway in the state and one of the least crowded and most scenic.
-When I made this trip in November 2021, I didn’t see a single car besides ours for the entire duration.
+Encompassing a scenic 75-mile stretch of Texas State Highway 118 and Texas 166, the Davis Mountains Scenic Loop is the most elevated highway in the state as well as one of the least crowded and most scenic.
+When I made this trip in November 2021, I didn’t see a single car besides our own for the entire duration.

 Along the way, travelers can admire historic ranches, rolling golden grasslands, and mountaintops teeming with flora and fauna found nowhere else in the state.
-There are several picturesque places to stop for a picnic, including the fancifully named Dead Man’s Canyon, which, as legend has it, got its moniker when the body of young Horace Powe was found propped up next to a boulder—he had been shot 11 times.
+There are several picturesque places to stop for a picnic, including the fancifully named Dead Man’s Canyon, which, as legend has it, got its moniker when the body of young Horace Powe was found propped up next to a boulder in the 1880s—he had been shot 11 times.

-Since the loop begins and ends in Fort Davis, spend some time in the small mountain town with nary a stoplight.
+Because the loop begins and ends in Fort Davis, spend some time in the small mountain town that still does not have a single traffic light.
 Blue Mountain Bar and Grill, which uses local ingredients in its kitchen, is a favorite.

 If you have a few days to burn in the area, consider embarking on a more thorough West Texas road trip.